purple-technology/phoenix-components/README.md

 | xxxl | **3xl** |

 > #### What to do?
 > Since these changes are backwards-compatible, you don't have to do anything right now.
+But from now on, use the new values.
+Also, only new values will be hinting in your editor.

 ### Button and Link Button